JdeRobot/RoboticsAcademy/docs/_pages/exercises/MobileRobots/vacuum_cleaner.md

 *Effect of increasing $v$ to generate spiral*

-One possible solution is to implement the logic of a navigation algorithm for an autonomous vacuum without autolocation.
+## Demonstrative Video

 {% include youtubePlayer.html id=page.youtubeId1 %}

+*This solution is an illustration for the ROSNode Templates*

+{% include youtubePlayer.html id=page.youtubeId2 %}

+*This solution is an illustration for the Web Templates*

 <br/>